-Constipation might be one of your causes of headache.
+Constipation might be one of your causes of headaches.
 Yes, you have heard it right, many people presenting with constipation also complain of headaches.
 The relationship between these two symptoms has not been explored much.
 Let’s understand in detail.

 Both constipation and headaches are very common ailments.
 If you experience them simultaneously, you may be wondering if these two conditions are related, although constipation doesn’t cause the trouble.
 Constipation is one of the most frustrating problems.
 You want to poop, but despite spending quality time in the toilet and trying hard, you can’t get anything to come out.
 You might already know the side effects of constipation including bloating and nausea but might not aware of headache that doesn’t seem to go away so fast.
 It is important to first treat constipation with diet and lifestyle changes along with medicines for constipation and then encounter the symptoms of headaches.